fhsanches/klein-ted-euler-strings/README.md

 Usage:
 Input trees must be given as a dictionary representing adjacency lists.
 For each pair (key, values) in the dict, key is the label of a node in the tree, and value is a list containing the labels of its children.
 See example.py for usage.

-If you want to customize the cost functions, you must edit the "cdel" and "cmatch" functions in the Klein class.
-Doing this in a more elegant way is on my TODO list.
-By default, cdel always returns 1 and cmatch(a,b) = 0 if a=b, 1 otherwise.
+If you want to customize the cost functions, you may extend the "Cost" class with the "cdel" and "cmatch" methods, as shown in the example.

 *Files description:*
 - klein.py: the algorithm itself, and related data structures;